mmaisterrena/Launchduino_Pro/README.md

  * Leds display the root notes (yellow) ant fifths (green) of the selected scale.
  * Octave up and down buttons.
  * Change the root note of the selected scale by presing a button.
- * Send midi to 3 diffecrent midi channels plus an additional channel for drums
+ * Send midi to 3 diffecrent midi channels plus an additional channel for drums.
  * Change midi channel just by pressing the corresponding button.
- * Midi Panic Button
+ * Midi Panic Button.

 # Funcionality Cheat Sheet